-Director John Paul L. Ang is the son of Director Ramon S. Ang, while Vice President for Procurement and nominee for director Jacqueline L. Ang is the daughter of Director Ramon S. Ang.
+Director John Paul L. Ang is the son of Director Ramon S. Ang, while Director and Vice President for Procurement Jacqueline L. Ang is the daughter of Director Ramon S. Ang.
 Other than this, the Company has no director or executive officer related to any other director or executive officer up to the fourth degree of consanguinity or affinity.